|University of Arkansas at Little Rock|

 |Effective Date: June 17, 2002|

 As the number of classrooms equipped with the latest equipment increases, it is important to know who is responsible for maintaining, repairing, and replacing this equipment and who is responsible for being sure that the equipment is fully functional.
-Equipment purchased by Multimedia Services is under that unit’s authority for maintenance, repair and replacement.
+Equipment purchased by Multimedia Services is under that unit’s authority for maintenance, repair, and replacement.
 Individual units are responsible for equipment purchased for their exclusive use or for instructional space which has been assigned to that unit for its sole use.
-This policy addresses equipment in a space that is potentially used by more than one college, with some priory-use designation.
+This policy addresses equipment in a space that is potentially used by more than one college, with some priority-use designation.

 The upkeep of e-learning equipment is best achieved by a collaboration that makes the best use of the resources available across campus.
 The college that has priority use of a classroom is ultimately responsible for maintaining the equipment in that classroom.
 In the case where priority scheduling is shared, the colleges involved must reach an agreement about who would do the following: